massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 ### Specify Parameters

 Parameters are the configuration values for a bundle that can be specified by the user in the Massdriver console.
 Like the connections block, these parameters are defined using JSON Schema (draft-07).
-However, the parameters require the bundle author to define the JSON Schema structure as opposed to referencing an defined artifact.
+However, the parameters require the bundle author to define the JSON Schema structure as opposed to referencing a defined artifact.

-For this SNS Topic bundle, we need to specify the AWS region to provision the topic into as well as the whether we want a FIFO topic, or a normal topic.
+For this SNS Topic bundle, we need to specify the AWS region to provision the topic into as well as whether we want a FIFO topic, or a normal topic.
 Update the params block to be the following:

 ```yaml title="./massdriver.yaml"
 params: